turingschool/lesson_plans/ruby_04-apis_and_scalability/scaled_down_scale_up.markdown

 The [Bullet](https://github.com/flyerhzm/bullet) gem is used to detect n+1 queries and unused eager loading in our application.
 Read the README, set it up in your application.

-These are the notifications I used:
+These are the configs I used:

 ```ruby
 Bullet.enable = true